-VEGF Trap-Eye is a specially purified and formulated form of VEGF Trap for use in intraocular applications.
-We and Bayer HealthCare are testing VEGF Trap-Eye in a Phase 3 program in patients with the neovascular form of age-related macular degeneration (wet AMD).
+VEGF Trap-Eye is a specially purified and formulated form of VEGF Trap, which is being developed for use in intraocular applications.
+We and Bayer HealthCare are testing VEGF Trap-Eye in Phase 3 programs in patients with the neovascular form of age-related macular degeneration (wet AMD) and central retinal vein occlusion (CRVO).
 We and Bayer HealthCare are also conducting a Phase 2 study of VEGF Trap-Eye in patients with diabetic macular edema (DME).
 Wet AMD and diabetic retinopathy (which includes DME) are two of the leading causes of adult blindness in the developed world.
 In both conditions, severe visual loss is caused by a combination of retinal edema and neovascular proliferation.
-We and Bayer HealthCare are also conducting a Phase 3 program in central retinal vein occlusion (CRVO).

 The Phase 3 trials in wet AMD, known as VIEW 1 and VIEW 2 (VEGF Trap: Investigation of Efficacy and Safety in Wet age-related macular degeneration), are comparing VEGF Trap-Eye and Lucentis® (ranibizumab injection), owned by Genentech, Inc., an anti-angiogenic agent approved for use in wet AMD.
 VIEW 1 is being conducted in North America and VIEW 2 is being conducted in Europe, Asia Pacific, Japan, and Latin America.
 The VIEW 1 and VIEW 2 trials are both evaluating VEGF Trap-Eye doses of 0.5 milligrams (mg) and 2.0 mg at dosing intervals of four weeks and 2.0 mg at a dosing interval of eight weeks (after three monthly doses) compared with Lucentis (Genentech) dosed according to its U.S. label, which specifies doses of 0.5 mg administered every four weeks over the first year.
-As-needed dosing (PRN) with both agents will be evaluated in the second year of the studies.
-VIEW 1 and VIEW 2 were fully enrolled in 2009, and initial data are expected in late 2010.
+As-needed dosing (PRN) with both agents will be evaluated in the second year of the studies, although patients will be dosed no less frequently than every 12 weeks.
+VIEW 1 and VIEW 2 were fully enrolled in 2009, and initial data are expected in the fourth quarter of 2010.